ishwork/Countries-Guide/README.md

 # Countries Information App

 A comprehensive React application that displays detailed information about countries around the world.
-Built with modern web technologies including React 18, TypeScript, Material-UI, and TanStack Query for efficient data management.
+Built with modern web technologies including React 19, Vite, TypeScript, Material-UI, and TanStack Query for efficient data management.

 ## 🌍 Features